Importing plants and plant products from the EU

 a pre-notification submitted by the importer in England, Scotland or Wales for documentary and identity checks

-From 1 January 2022 you must use the relevant IT system to notify APHA or FC that you’re importing regulated and notifiable plants and plant products.
+From 1 January 2022 you must use the relevant IT system to notify the Animal and Plant Health Agency (APHA) or Forestry Commission (FC) that you’re importing regulated and notifiable plants and plant products.

 From 1 July 2022 all regulated plants and plant products imported to England, Scotland or Wales from the EU must then have PCs.
 Get a phytosanitary certificate.

 From 1 July 2022 more regulated EU plants and plant products will have identity and physical inspections and these will take place at authorised border control posts (BCPs) in GB, and inspections of high-priority plants and plant products will move from PoDs to BCPs.